Luggage transport in the Packraft

 - Internal Storage System (ISS)

-Common to all two systems is storage of gear inside the hull tubes.
+Common to all three systems is storage of gear inside the hull tubes.
 Loading always takes place before the actual inflation of the boat.

 This has the following advantages: